hyperledger/besu-docs/docs/Concepts/PKI.md

 * Node permissioning - Only authorized nodes can connect to other nodes in the network using TLS for the P2P communication.
-* Account permissioning - Only authorized validator nodes can propose new blocks in the network.
+* Block proposal permissioning - Only authorized validator nodes can propose new blocks in the network.

 Supported keystore and truststore formats used to store the certificates include PKCS12 and JKS.